canonn-science/PowerShellMongo/README.md

 # PowerShellMongo
 Random Powershell Queries which leverage the power of a local Mongo Database

-Warning - this code is more functions than pretty or rebust
+Warning - this code is more functional than pretty or rebust

 Email Address: deepchaos66:hotmail.co.uk